Cyber Risk Assessment for Capital Management: Cyber Capital Management

 In addition , there are {three} other common conflicting interests and priorities in a general capital management framework, which we review as follows and shall provide {a} detailed account after formulating the optimal capital allocation problem.

-\begin{itemize} \item (Standalone and corporate allocations) Naturally, the management has to budget total capital at the whole corporate level which concerns the aggregate los{s.} For project financing, performance measure, and regulatory supervision purposes, the management also has to allocate {capital} at standalone levels.
+\paragraph{\textit{Standalone \textit{vs.} corporate allocations}} Naturally, the management has to budget total capital at the whole corporate level which concerns the aggregate los{s.} For project financing, performance measure, and regulatory supervision purposes, the management also has to allocate {capital} at standalone levels.

-\item (Loss-reserve matching and reduction in opportunity cost) On {the} one hand, the cyber risk manager should plan and allocate reserve{s} a{t c}orporate and standalone levels {which} do not deviate much from the realized {retained} aggregate losses.
-On the other hand, reserve needs to be kept as liquid assets, such as cash and money market funds, which typically yield little return; the liquidity requiremen{t c}auses an opportunity cost, which should be minimized.
+\paragraph{\textit{Cyber risk management goals \textit{vs.} reduction in opportunity cost}} On the one hand, the cyber risk manager should plan and allocate reserves at corporate and standalone levels which do not deviate much from the realized {retained} aggregate losses.
+On the other hand, reserve needs to be kept as liquid assets, such as cash and money market funds, which typically yield little return; the liquidity requirement causes an opportunity cost, which should be minimized. { Similarly, it is in the company's interest to reduce exposure and increase insurance coverage by investing more in cybersecurity and paying more insurance premiums, but these expenses could possibly be used for projects with positive yields, thus also bearing opportunity costs.}

-{\item (Ex-post-loss premium and reserve allocations) There is an additional layer of trade-off between the two ex-post-loss capitals.
-If the cyber risk manager is willing to pay a higher premium to transfer a larger part of the aggregate loss to the insurer, a smaller portion of the loss will be retained, which in turn reduces the needed reserve.} \end{itemize}
+\paragraph{\textit{Ex-post-loss premium \textit{vs.} reserve allocations}} There is an additional layer of trade-off between the two ex-post-loss capitals.
+If the cyber risk manager is willing to pay a higher premium to transfer a larger part of the aggregate loss to the insurer, a smaller portion of the loss will be retained, which in turn reduces the needed reserve.

 In order to achieve {these three} compromises altogether, we propose to apply the holistic principle by \citet{Chong2021}, which allows the manager to solve the cyber capital allocation as one single optimization problem; see also its recent application to pandemic resources management in \citet{Chen2021pandemic}.